 “What I cannot create, I do not understand.”
 True to this observation by the American physicist Richard Feynman, neuroscientists are endeavouring to virtually model the human brain inside a computer.
 They are focusing specifically on the cerebral cortex, which is responsible for the higher cognitive abilities.

 One of the computer models of the cerebral cortex developed in recent years is known as the Stabilized Supralinear Network (SNN) model.
 It is based, among other things, on the assumption that the relation between input and output signals is not linear.
 The virtual neurons of the model are designed so that a slight increase in input can result in a dramatically amplified output.
 The SSN consists of elements that mutually activate or inhibit each other, just as the brain consists of stimulating and inhibiting neurons.
 On the other hand, the connections between the elements, i.e. the virtual synapses, are immutable.
 Thus, unlike synapses in the cerebral cortex, connections in the SSN cannot be augmented or attenuated.

-Earlier studies had shown that the SSN embodies important properties for processing input signals similar to the centres of the cerebral cortex that process visual information.
+Earlier studies had shown that the SSN embodies important properties for processing input signals similar to the centers of the cerebral cortex that process visual information.
 They include, for example, normalization of visual stimuli of various strengths, amplification of activity for weak contrasts, and suppression of neighboring stimuli.
 Could such a network also form the basis for other properties of the cerebral cortex?

 According to analyses carried out by the scientists at the Max Planck Institute for Brain Research, that is in fact the case.
 For example, the virtual neurons of the SSN remain permanently active – even after the original activation signal has been silenced.
 “This is a prerequisite for the short-term storage or sensory information, meaning the brain’s working memory,” says Nataliya Kraynyukova of the Max Planck Institute for Brain Research.
 Moreover, the network model can generate rhythmical activity.
-Such waxing and waning signals are typical characteristic of the cerebral cortex and appear as wave-like activity patterns on electroencephalograms.
+Such waxing and waning signals are typical characteristics of the cerebral cortex and appear as wave-like activity patterns on electroencephalograms.